How Do Free Walking Tours Make Money?

 6. Advertising and Partnerships

-Free walking tours often collaborate with local businesses or attractions for advertising and sponsorship opportunities.
-Tour companies may display brochures or flyers of relevant businesses during the tour, and in return, they receive advertising fees or discounts.
-These partnerships help create a symbiotic relationship where both parties benefit from increased exposure and customer traffic.
+Free walking tours are more likely to work along with local businesses or attractions for any form of advertising or sponsorship.
+Local tour companies may carry brochures or flyers of other local businesses during the tour and, in exchange, receive advertising dollar or a discount.
+These type partnerships produces a symbiotic relationship where by both parties stand to gain from more exposure and customer traffic.

 7. Government or Non-profit Grants